giantswarm/cert-manager-app/docs/upgrading.md

 helm --tiller-namespace giantswarm delete --purge cert-manager
 ```

-Where `cert-manager` is the name of the release.
-This requires Helm v2.
+Where `cert-manager` is the name of the Helm release.
+This requires Helm v2 cli to be installed.

 **4: Upgrade the App.**